-Often overlooked by tourists, Mackay offers a wealth of hidden gems, including attractive tropical streets, art deco buildings and winding mangroves.
+Often overlooked by tourists, Mackay offers a wealth of holiday gems - attractive streets, tropical weather, art deco buildings and lush mangrove forests.

-For a relatively small city, there's a lot to see and do in Mackay:
+For a small city, there's a lot to see and do in Mackay.
+Here are our picks.

-- Head to the picturesque beach settlement of Ball Bay, 35 kilometres north of Mackay
+- Head to the picturesque beach settlement of Ball Bay, 35 kilometres north of town.

-- Visit the purebred bees on Keswick Island and sample their honey for a true taste of sweet, tropical island life - only 40 minutes on the ferry
+- Visit the purebred bees on Keswick Island and sample their honey for a true taste of sweet, tropical island life - all only 40 minutes on the ferry.

-- Enjoy a refreshing swim in Mackay's Bluewater LagoonOpens external site in a new window, the fun of the beach within the city
+- Enjoy a refreshing swim in Mackay's Bluewater Lagoon, offering all the fun of the beach within the city.

 Laidback tropical Mackay and the surrounding region is a wonderfully inviting mix of city, beach and country.

-Just 150 kilometres north of Mackay, in the heart of the Great Barrier Reef lies the spectacular Whitsundays.
+Just 150 kilometres north of Mackay lies the spectacular Whitsundays in the heart of the Great Barrier Reef.

-The Whitsundays has so much to offer, you’ll be spoiled for choice.
+The Whitsundays have so much to offer, you’ll be spoiled for choice.

 Base yourself at one of the renowned island resorts such as Hamilton Island, One & Only Hayman Island or Daydream Island, and spend your days exploring by boat.
-Most of the 74 stunning tropical islands that make up The Whitsundays are uninhabited; cruise through the islands, snorkel through the sparkling waters or walk along the spectacular Whitehaven Beach.
+Most of the 74 stunning tropical islands that make up The Whitsundays are uninhabited.
+Cruise through the islands, snorkel in the sparkling waters or walk along the spectacular Whitehaven Beach.

 Mackay enjoys stunning weather year round with hot summers and warm, sunny winters.
 Cooled by breezes off the coast, nights can be cool in winter while summer sees the arrival of the wet season from December to March.
 Maximum temperatures range from 30°C in summer to 21°C in winter.